iBenji/car-service-html/README.md

-# car-service-html
+# Car Sevice Website Template
 For portfolio
 # Description
-Made for portfolio, used with SCSS.
+Made for portfolio, created with SCSS.